twpayne/chezmoi/docs/CONTRIBUTING.md

 ## Generated code

-chezmoi generates shell completions, the install script, and the website from a single source of truth.
+chezmoi generates the install script and the website from a single source of truth.
 You must run

 ```console
 $ go generate